Have you ever tried to write a scene that starts in medias res? Do you know what in medias res is—or want to learn more about it?

 One word of caution: in medias res can be fun, but if you’re introducing too many characters in that opening scene, they can get lost in the action.
 Make sure to keep a close eye on the key characters introduced in medias res, and make sure the reader is able to keep that close eye as well.

-How about you?
-Do you use in medias res in your writing?
+There are various ways to use in medias res in your story.

 As discussed in Homer’s epic poems, both open in medias res and don’t really go into backstory until further on in the narrative.

 Just as Homer did (or Lucas, for that matter), you can skip right to the meat of the story and test out the classic storytelling method.

 Who knows, maybe this will be your new favorite literary technique!

 Need more plot help?
 After you work on practicing this structure in the exercise section below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
 Low price for a limited time!

 Let’s practice in medias res!